hadisfr/ST3-Java-Autocomplete/README.md

 # ST3-Java-Autocomplete
 Autocompletion for Sublime Text 3

-This package will use your project's folders and the src.zip found with Oracles JDK installations to provide autocompletions for Java.
+This package will use your project's folders and the src.zip found with Oracle's JDK installations to provide autocompletions for Java.

 ## Install
 Go to preferences -> Browse Packages